 The project is in two parts:

-Pupils then come to the Orange Tree to see a fully staged abridged performance of the play, which includes interactive elements and is around 1 hour long.
+2. Pupils then come to the Orange Tree Theatre to see a 70 minute abridged production of the play which uses only Shakespeare’s language, and includes interactive elements to fully immerse children in the story.

 "Fantastic! – Interactive and inclusive, makes Shakespeare fun and accessible to children."
 Kew Riverside on Primary Shakespeare 2018